grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/install.rst

 Installation
 ============

-Prescient is a python package with a number of dependencies and prerequisites.
+The Prescient python package can be installed using pip, or it can be installed from source.
+Python and a linear solver are prerequisites for either installation method.

 To install Prescient, follow these steps: